opensearch-project/project-website/_posts/2023-09-05-Receive-mentorship-from-Amazon-engineers-and-accelerate-your-career-in-Tech.md

   - announcements
 meta_keywords: Open Source Contributor Initiative, Google Summer of Code, Major League Hacking, MIT Summer Camp, Coding Bootcamp

-meta_description: The OpenSearch Project launches Open Source Contributor Initiative (OSCI) Spanning 10 weeks, this fully remote program allows participants to receive mentorship from seasoned engineers within a nurturing and inclusive environment.
+meta_description: The OpenSearch Project launches Open Source Contributor Initiative (OSCI).
+Spanning 10 weeks, this fully remote program allows participants to receive mentorship from seasoned engineers within a nurturing and inclusive environment.
 Participants in OSCI will work with Amazon engineers and will enhance their portfolios by directly contributing to a prominent open-source software project.
 When fully leveraged, these benefits can culminate in a recommendation letter signed by an AWS Principal Engineer and an internal endorsement.
 ---